 Prior to the clinical implementation of the varicella vaccine, approximately 100 deaths per year in the United States were attributed to acute varicella.
 The highest incidence is from March to May.

-Pregnant women may be at increased risk for severe illness from varicella.
+Immunocompromised Patient Considerations Pregnant patients may be at increased risk for severe illness from varicella.
 Maternal varicella in the first 20 weeks of pregnancy is associated with a 2% risk of fetal damage.
 If maternal varicella occurs near the time of delivery, the neonate is at risk for severe neonatal varicella.

 Varicella may be severe in human immunodeficiency virus (HIV)-infected and other immunocompromised individuals (particularly those with lymphoma and those receiving immunosuppressive therapy, including systemic steroid therapy), with a 7%-10% mortality rate.
 These patients often have a more extensive (disseminated) and atypical eruption (often with purpura and hemorrhagic vesicles) as well as visceral involvement (CNS, lung, liver).
 HIV-infected patients have a 7-15 times greater risk of developing herpes zoster.

-- Herpes simplex virus (HSV) – Grouped vesicles on an erythematous base.
-Request direct fluorescence antigen (DFA) testing (DFA HSV, in contrast to DFA VZV) and viral culture.
+Herpes simplex virus (HSV) – Grouped vesicles on an erythematous base.
+Request direct fluorescence antibody (DFA) testing (DFA HSV, in contrast to DFA VZV) and viral culture.
 Look for more localized lesions in HSV at site of primary infection.